 Abstract: Alcohol Use Disorder (AUD) is a psychiatric syndrome which affects both the physical and mental health of the individual.
 Moreover, it also causes social problems with family, friends and work, thus impacting the quality of life of the sufferer.
 Alcohol abuse is one of the main killers of young men in India today.
 The depths of its strong roots in India can be understood from the data available from the 2003 World Health Survey (total sample size n = 722; males n = 658 and females n = 64), the mean value (in grams) of pure alcohol consumed per day among drinkers was 35.9 (total), 38.3 (males) and 12.9 (females).1 Can homoeopathy offer help in such cases?
 Dr. C.M.F.
 Von Boenninghausen in his article, “Concerning Philoposia” has given directions for handling such cases.
 This brief article is an attempt to review his philosophy and the literature available for this disorder.

-Keywords- Alcohol Use Disorder, Alcoholism, Homoeopathy, Opium tincture, Dr C.M.F.
+Keywords- Alcohol Use Disorder, Alcoholism (Homeopathy for Alcoholism), Homoeopathy, Opium tincture, Dr C.M.F.
 VonBoenninghausen

 Alcohol is a psychoactive substance which has an effect on individual in multiple ways.
 It acts primarily on the central nervous system, both immediately and over a period of time, and affects, both directly and indirectly, almost all body organs and systems.
 The impact of globalization, industrialization, migration and media invasion is leading to a major shift into the lives of people.
 People are embracing new lifestyles, cultures and practices, giving rise to new problems such as the increasing use and abuse of alcohol.
 Consumption of alcohol is now synonymous with family’s/ individual’s status in the society.
 The key problem area is heavy episodic or “binge” drinking.
 Different patterns of usage of alcohol is seen ranging from one-time use, occasional use, regular use, hazardous use to harmful use eventually leading to “Dependence”.